sumanth-0/100LinesOfPythonCode/CONTRIBUTING.md

 ```

 ## 9. Open a Pull Request

 Go to your forked repository on GitHub and click the "Compare & pull request" button.
-In the pull request, describe the changes you've made and why they are interesting.
-You may reference issues or discussions if necessary.
+In the pull request:

+- Describe the changes you've made.
+- Tag the issue you created.
+- Reference discussions if necessary.

 We will review your pull request, and once approved, it will be merged into the main repository.